wandersoncferreira/replr/README.md

 The idea is to provide some visibility about the entire load class available for you to use in your clojure project.

+#### TODO

+The free area in the right side is waiting for more functionalities.
+Up to now, I thought about the display of a dependency graph for the selected functions.

 ## License

 Copyright 2020 Wanderson Ferreira